dlight-js/homepage/apps/homepage/public/docs/getting-started/rethinking-reactivity.md

 * el1 => display `a + b`
 * el2 => display `d`

-No we can get the reactivity graph:
+No we can visualize its Reactivity Graph:

 ![reactivity-graph2](../imgs/reactivity-graph2.gif "reactivity-graph2")

-# Adapting Reactivity Graph to Frontend
+# Adapting the Reactivity Graph to the Frontend
 The adaptation of the reactivity graph in frontend development introduces a variety of scenarios that may require specific handling or modifications of the graph to ensure smooth and efficient reactivity management.

 We've mentioned four frontend challenges with reactivity graph before, which are: